 The Old Town, or “Casco Antiguo,” is a maze of narrow streets, beautifully lined with whitewashed houses adorned with colorful pot plants, giving it a quintessential Andalusian charm.

-Calle Carmen, a picturesque lane, is especially famous for its vibrant pot plants, providing a perfect photo spot that captures the essence of your day in Marbella.
+Calle Carmen is especially famous for its vibrant pot plants, providing a perfect photo spot that captures the essence of your day in Marbella.

 The hustle and bustle set the perfect stage for a delightful morning, filling the air with an intoxicating blend of orange blossom, coffee, and local cuisine.

-This largest church in the city is a splendid spectacle of Baroque and Rococo styles, showcasing ornate detailing and exquisite frescoes.
+It is a splendid example of Baroque and Rococo styles, showcasing ornate detailing and exquisite frescoes.

-If you want to learn more about the history of Marbella Old Town, I highly recommend taking a private walking tour of the neighborhood.
+Throughout the old town, you will also find remnants of the old Moorish city walls.
+If you want to learn more about the history of Marbella Old Town, I highly recommend taking this private walking tour of the neighborhood.

 Book a guided tour of the old town here